-Education: PhD in American Studies, Brown University
+Education: Ph.D. in American Studies, Brown University

-MA in American Studies with Museum Studies Concentration, Trinity College
+M.A. in American Studies with Museum Studies Concentration, Trinity College

-BS in Advertising and Marketing, Syracuse University
+B.S. in Advertising and Marketing, Syracuse University

-In addition to working on her current manuscript project “A Cultural Arsenal for Democracy: The War Work of U.S. Museums, 1939-1949,” Clarissa collaborates with a range of partners on interdisciplinary museum-focused projects, including Omeka Everywhere, Museums & Civic Discourse, and Courtroom 600, an educational virtual reality encounter with the history and legacies of the Nuremberg Trials.
+Through her teaching and research, Ceglio also collaborates with museums, libraries, and communities on interdisciplinary public-facing projects that engage diverse audiences in topics of contemporary concern.
+Grant-funded research projects include Omeka Everywhere, Museums & Civic Discourse, and Courtroom 600, an educational virtual reality encounter with the history and legacies of the Nuremberg Trials.